Reading Buccaneers Drum and Bugle Corps

 The Reading Buccaneers Drum and Bugle Corps is an all-age drum and bugle corps based in Reading, Pennsylvania.
-This ensemble is a charter member of Drum Corps Associates.
+The corps was a charter member of Drum Corps Associates, and is now a member of the Drum Corps International All-Age Class.

 History

-Pre-DCA (VFW/American Legion)

 The Reading Buccaneers drum and bugle corps was formed in August 1957 by bugler Bruce Englehart and three friends as a parade corps for World War II veterans.
 A field corps was formed in 1958, which competed in the VFW circuit.
 The Reading Buccaneers captured the VFW championship in 1960, 1961, and 1962.

 In 1962, the corps was composed of a forty-two-member horn line, twelve-member drum section and an eighteen-member color guard.
 Its brass instrumentalists used Getzen twin-piston horns.
 Members of the ensemble wore "brilliant blue satin and black" buccaneer-style uniforms with silver trim and black "flat-crowned" hats with white ostrich feather plumes.

-The Reading Buccaneers was the last drum and bugle corps to win the VFW championship as the award was retired in 1962.
+The Reading Buccaneers were the last drum and bugle corps to win the VFW championship as the award was retired in 1962.
+The Buccaneers were also the last to win the Drum Corps Associates World Championship in 2023.